HereAdvertise/pgmoon/README.md

 * [LuaSocket][] &mdash; `luarocks install luasocket`
 * [cqueues][] &mdash; `luarocks install cqueues`

-If you're on PUC Lua 5.1 or 5.2 then you will need a bit libray (not needed for LuaJIT):
+If you're on PUC Lua 5.1 or 5.2 then you will need a bit libray (not required for `nginx` and `redbean`):

 ```bash
 $ luarocks install luabitop
 ```

-If you want to use JSON types you will need lua-cjson (not required for `Redbean`)
+If you want to use JSON types you will need lua-cjson (not required for `redbean`)

 ```bash
 $ luarocks install lua-cjson